kir1l/TG-Feedback/README.md

 ## License

-This project is distributed under a license of your choice (MIT, Apache, etc.).
+This project is distributed under a MIT license.
-Include a proper `LICENSE` file in the repository if needed.

 **Questions / Suggestions?**
 Feel free to open an issue and create PR.